Mid-Century Modern Furniture Recommendations | Solo Home Decor

 Olive green tufted sofa with a walnut wood base in a bright modern home with large windows and scenic viewsOlive green tufted sofa with a walnut wood base in a bright modern home with large windows and scenic views

 Want to bring this look into your own home?
-Explore Solo Home Decor’s custom sofas, benches, banquettes, and gallery for more design inspiration.
+Explore Solo Home Decor’s Custom Mid-Century Seating for sofas, sectionals, chairs, benches, and banquettes designed around your space.

 Mid-Century Modern Color Palettes